Indirect new physics effects on $\sigma_{\rm had}$ confront the $(g-2)_\mu$ window discrepancies and the CMD-3 result: GeV-scale new physics indirect effects on the data-driven determination

+If we assume universality for the $V$ couplings (for example proportionality to the electromagnetic charge), than the number of muonic and hadronic final states of NP origin that are reconstructed with invariant mass within the $\rho$ region will be roughly comparable.
+As a result, this effect will be much more significant for the $\mu$ channel than for the $\pi$ channel.
+The dominant effect of $V$-quark interactions is in fact that of reducing the branching ratio for decays yielding di-muons in the final state.
+A naive estimate of this effect by accounting for hadronic events induced by off-shell $V^*$ mixing with the $\rho$ leads to a reduction of the NP shift by roughly one half.
 However, an additional complication is that if NP contributes to the hadronic channel, then the inferred $\shad = \shad^{QED} + \shad^{NP}$ cannot be directly related to the photon HVP, since one should first extract the pure QED contribution.
 While keeping in mind these caveats, in Section~\ref{sec:model} we will simply adopt a phenomenological model in which it is assumed that the $V$ coupling to the pions are sufficiently suppressed with respect to the couplings to the charged leptons, leaving for future work a detailed estimate of hadronic effects in the representative case in which $V$-quark couplings are fixed by some universality condition.